Consultation with Student Counseling Services | How to Refer Students | Additional Ways to Help

 (e.g., promising to keep what they have said a secret).

-- Consider Student Counseling Services as a resource and discuss a possible referral
+- Consider the Counseling Center as a resource and discuss a possible referral with

 - Remember that the student has the right to accept, think over, or refuse your recommendations.